-10.8.
+10.7.
 Auditor General's Report and the Action Plan

-In the opinion of the Auditor General, the Municipality received unqualified report for the 2016/17 financial year, which is it maintained as it was the finding in 2015/16 financial year.
+In the opinion of the Auditor General, the Municipality received a Qualified report for the 2017/18 financial year, which is a downgrade from the finding in 2016/17 financial year.
 The report has found gaps on the following: Restatement of corresponding figures, material losses, material impairment, etc.